dschro-1993/vehicle-api/README.md

 #### λ-Layers

-We can skip to bundle these Dependencies ourselves => There are already official λ-Layers.
+We can skip to bundle these Dependencies ourselves.
+There are already official λ-Layers.

 ```
 • arn:aws:lambda:<REGION>:017000801446:layer:AWSLambdaPowertoolsPythonV2-Arm64:<VERSION>
 ```

-Why ARM-64?
-Api-Resolver / λ is based on ARM and [Graviton2](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/) => Improves Price-Performance even more.
+Why ARM64?
+API-Resolver is based on ARM and [Graviton2](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/) => Improves Price-Performance even more.

 boto3 already available in λ-Service.